-Food for this program is purchased so the Food Bank’s Child Nutrition team can carefully plan nutritionally balanced and kid-friendly meals, with an emphasis on fresh produce.
+Food for this program is purchased so the Food Bank’s Child Nutrition team can carefully plan nutritionally balanced and kid-friendly meals.

-In 2018, our BackPack Program distributed 39,321 backpacks containing 486,742 pounds of food to 1,258 children at 9 elementary schools in Los Angeles and Compton Unified School Districts.
-The each backpack contained enough food for at least six nutritious meals to ensure that each child did not go hungry over the weekend.
+In 2020, our BackPack Program distributed over 36,000 backpacks containing over 204,000 pounds of food to 1,445 children at 10 school partners.
+Each backpack contained enough food for at least six nutritious meals to ensure that each child did not go hungry over the weekend.

 Backpacks contain the following nutritious foods on a rotating menu: low-fat milk, 100% juice, oatmeal, peanut butter, whole grain pasta, spaghetti sauce, pancake mix, macaroni and cheese, brown rice, vegetable beef soup, black beans and chunk chicken or tuna.
-Fresh produce and bread is packaged separately the day before distribution and included in the backpacks.
 Nutrition education and handouts for the children and their families are important components of the program as they stress the importance of maintaining a balanced diet while facing food insecurity.